talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

                     - This disbalance also occurs in the first initial solution I obtained above (211011_011710).
                     - **It seems that all the updated solutions (resolving on updated input) are trying to fix this section allocation disbalance for STAT130.**

+#### Trying out another (third) new initial solution
+- In the SolverConfiguration.cfg file (for the initial solution, although this Weights applies to the config file for the updated solution), the StudentWeights.Class is set to PriorityStudentWeights.
+I want to get an initial solution with EqualStudentWeights to see if this fixes the section allocation disbalance of STAT130
+    - Even though I've set the course request priorities to be the same (priority="0") when generating the initial input data XML file, it seems that the solver is setting its own priorities [in descending order] (first course request of student has priority=1 -> highest priority, and last course request of student has lowest priority) - see request-priorities.csv in a solution folder - as the StudentWeightsClass is set to PriorityStudentWeights.

+- Initial (complete) solution: 211019_000822
+    - still having the STAT130 section allocation disbalance

+- Updated solution (See Exp-S3-NIS2 folder) still has the STAT130 perturbations